 - Run following in command line :

-Once you're done with signaling server setup, don't forget to specify signaling server IP in your applications, by default after SDK installation all MWebRTC object will using https://rtc.medialooks.com:8889
+Once you're done with signaling server setup, don't forget to specify signaling server IP in your applications, by default after SDK installation all MWebRTC objects will be using https://rtc.medialooks.com:8889

 signaling_server = https://rtc.medialooks.com:8889

-All local WebRTC objects will use this IP by default.
+All local WebRTC objects will use this signaling server address by default.